Illinois Agility Run Test

 How to conduct the test

-• The athlete lies face down on the floor at the start point
+• The athlete lies face down on the floor at the “Start” cone

-• On the assistant's command the athlete jumps to his/her feet and negotiates the course around the cones to the finish
+• The athlete jumps to their feet and negotiates the course around the cones following the red line route as shown in the diagram to the finish

-• The assistant records the total time taken from their command to the athlete completing the course
+• The assistant stops the stopwatch and records the time when the athlete passes the “Finish” cone

 Gender Excellent Above Average Average Below Average Poor